Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Results

 We use the same PTA configuration as in the strong signal simulation study.
 Namely, a 25-pulsar array with uniform sky coverage, 13-year observing span but with 1000 TOAs and $\sim$ 6-day observation cadence.
 We then perform a model selection between the correct null hypothesis and the two signal hypotheses.
 Signal hypotheses additionally include the memory burst and the SMBHB merger signal, respectively.
 We find log Bayes factors of $-0.375$ for the memory burst model and $0.1$ for the SMBHB merger model.
 These values indicate no significant evidence for a memory signal in either case, as expected.

 Figure~\ref{fig:dist_ll} summarizes the limits on the source frame chirp mass and the luminosity distance based on the SMBHB merger model and the memory burst model applied to the simulated data.
 For the SMBHB merger model, we find limits on both the chirp mass and luminosity distance.
 The filled contours represent the marginalized posterior density in the chirp mass–luminosity distance plane for the SMBHB model in the noise-only data.
-The red line shows $95\%$ lower limits on the luminosity distance for fixed bins in chirp mass, representing minimum distances to which our analysis would have been sensitive for a signal of a given chirp mass.
-For the memory burst model, we find a $95\%$ upper limit on the strain amplitude of a gravitational-wave memory event.
-Using the analytic scaling relation from \citet{PshirkovBaskaran2010}, we convert this strain limit into a lower bound on the luminosity distance for binaries with a given chirp mass.
-In terms of the source-frame chirp mass $\mathcal{M}_\text{source}$, the memory strain for a equal mass binary is
+The red curve shows $95\%$ lower limits on the luminosity distance for fixed bins in chirp mass, representing minimum distances to which our analysis would have been sensitive for a signal of a given chirp mass.
+For the memory burst model, we obtain a $95\%$ upper limit on the strain amplitude of a gravitational-wave memory event.
+To translate this strain limit into a distance constraint, we adopt the analytic scaling of \citet{PshirkovBaskaran2010}, rewritten in terms of source-frame chirp mass and luminosity distance.
+For an equal-mass binary ($q=1$) the memory strain can be expressed as

-where $D_{L}$ is the luminosity distance and $z$ is the corresponding cosmological redshift.
-While the signal observed at Earth depends on the redshifted (observer-frame) chirp mass $\mathcal{M}_\text{obs} = \mathcal{M}_\text{source}(1+z)$, we report results in the source frame for clarity.
-The redshift $z$ is determined assuming a flat $\Lambda_\text{CDM}$ cosmology.
+where $D_{L}$ is the luminosity distance and $z$ is the corresponding cosmological redshift assuming a flat $\Lambda_\text{CDM}$ model.
+While the signal observed at Earth depends on the redshifted (observer-frame) chirp mass $\mathcal{M}_\text{obs} = \mathcal{M}_\text{source}(1+z)$, we report results in the source frame.
 This provides a straightforward mapping between the measured strain upper limit and a minimum allowed luminosity distance to a hypothetical source, assuming a mass ratio of one.
 The orange curve shows the corresponding limit derived using the memory burst model via Equation~\eqref{eq:strain_mass_dist}.